zitadel/zitadel/docs/docs/self-hosting/manage/production.md

 ## Minimum system requirements

-### General Resource Usage
+### General resource usage

-ZITADEL consumes around 512MB Ram and can run with less then 1CPU core.
+ZITADEL consumes around 512MB RAM and can run with less than 1 CPU core.
-The database consumes around 2 CPU und normal conditions and 6GB Ram with some caching to it.
+The database consumes around 2 CPU under normal conditions and 6GB RAM with some caching to it.

 :::info Password hashing
 Be aware of CPU spikes when hashing passwords.
-We recommend to have 4CPU cores available for this purpose.
+We recommend to have 4 CPU cores available for this purpose.
 :::

-### Production HA Cluster
+### Production HA cluster

-It is recommended to build a minimal high-availability with 3 Nodes with 4CPU and 16GB memory each.
+It is recommended to build a minimal high-availability with 3 Nodes with 4 CPU and 16GB memory each.
-Excluding non-essential services, sich as log collection, metrics etc, the resources could be reduced to around 4CPU and 8GB memory each.
+Excluding non-essential services, such as log collection, metrics etc, the resources could be reduced to around 4 CPU and  8GB memory each.